ClusterHQ/flocker/docs/config/configuring-authentication.rst

    .. warning:: Only copy the file :file:`cluster.crt` to the control service and node machines, not the :file:`cluster.key` file, which must kept only by the cluster administrator.

 #.
-Rename the files on the control service node.
+Rename the files that are now on the control service node.

    * Rename :file:`control-<hostname>.crt` to :file:`control-service.crt`
    * Rename :file:`control-<hostname>.key` to :file:`control-service.key`

 #.
-Change the permissions on the folder and key file.
+Change the permissions on the control service node folder and key file.

    You will need to change the permissions on the :file:`/etc/flocker` directory, and the :file:`control-service.key` file: